Dating Disasters: Saga of A Single Girl - The Game Player

 So, you can imagine my surprise when he texted me the next day...

 "Can I ask you a question?
 An exit survey of sorts."

 Ohhh shit, I thought.
 But, I figured, you know if this guy is legitimately going out on a limb, trying to figure out what went wrong, then why not just be open and honest about it?

 He proceeded to ask about what drove me away, and hit the nail on the head when he said, "My assumption is that I lost you with the multiple sexual in nature jokes prior to knowing each other at all or even going on a date."
-I told him that describing your self as cocky or a douche is never a good thing, and frankly suggests that you probably have some insecurities.
+I told him that describing your self as cocky or a douche is never a good thing and definitely not a turn-on for me, and frankly suggests that you probably have some insecurities.
 If you have a high degree of confidence, that's something different.